 1. Select the Right Tree or Trees

 Before you get started on actually building your sturdy tree house, you’ll need to pick out the best trees in your yard.
 You’ll want to identify trees that are neither too young nor too old.
 Ones that are healthy and strong, without too many branches.
-Trees that won’t sway too much in the wind and ultimately, will hold up your tree house with ease for many years to come.
+Trees that won’t sway too much in the wind.
+Ultimately, trees tht will hold up your tree house with ease for many years to come.
 If you are located in California, you may want to go for Roseville tree service experts.

 This part is often one of the most critical steps.
-Even expert Pete Nelson takes his time to identify the perfect set of trees before getting started.
-And once he finds ones he likes, he still walks around the property to confirm that they are indeed the best choice.
+Even experts take time to identify the perfect set of trees before getting started.
+And once finding the ones he likes, he still walks around the property to confirm that they are the best choice.

 Other considerations you want to take when selecting the trees is who will be using the tree house.
 Lower to the ground is best for children.
 Consider how close it is to your neighbor’s house, and if the trees will survive throughout the seasons.

 Given the importance of this task, it’s best to consult with your local arborist, such as Mr. Tree in the Portland area.
 The arborist can walk your property with you and help you identify the best options.
-This individual will be able to point out any hint of disease or structural compromise, so it’s in your best interest to rely on the information provided.
+This individual will be able to point out any disease or structural compromise.
+It’s in your best interest to rely on the information provided.

 2. Sketch Your Treehouse Design

-Once you’ve identified the tree or trees that will be used to build a sturdy tree house, you’ll want to sketch out your design.
+Once you have identified the tree or trees that will be used to build a sturdy tree house, you can sketch out your design.
 Use the natural stance and bends in the trees in your plan, rather than pre-planning your concept and forcing elements that don’t emerge naturally.
 You may even want to have an engineer provide guidance on this part of the project.

 3. Remember That the Trees Will Keep Growing